Covenants

 Are seller restrictions usually imposed on the target business between signing the purchase agreement and closing?

-Frequency/market practice: Very common; a seller typically agrees to conduct the target business in "the ordinary course" between signing and closing.
+Frequency/market practice: Very common; a seller typically agrees to conduct the target business in "the ordinary course" between signing and closing, but it is common to have carve-outs to the covenant, for example, for the seller to take actions as provided for in the agreement or to satisfy closing conditions.
 It is also very common for a seller to agree to negative covenants to refrain from engaging in certain corporate law and operational matters, including engaging in major financial transactions or entering into material contracts, between signing and closing.

 Is there broad access to books, records and management between signing and closing?